 - Leasehold Fixed assets are the ones which are leased for a pre-decided period of time.
 The ownership of the leasehold fixed assets lies with the owner while the usage rights lie with the borrower.
 Post completion of a fixed period, the owner can decide whether or not to continue leasing the property or asset to the borrower.

-5) Operating Types of Assets
+5. Operating Assets

 Operating assets are all the assets that are necessary for everyday transactions of business.
 In other words, the assets that the company utilizes for the production of service or product are called operating assets.
 They include cash, bank balance, inventory, equipment etc. Operating assets are very useful for running of the business and without operating assets your organization cannot produce the output.

-6) Non-operating Types of assets
+6. Non-operating assets

-the assets which are not used on a regular basis for everyday operations of the business are termed as non-operating assets.
+The assets which are not used on a regular basis for everyday operations of the business are termed as non-operating assets.
 However, these assets are very crucial for the future needs of the business and hence they are termed as non-operational. an example would include the purchase of a real estate by the organization for appreciation but not for everyday operations and production.
 Short-term investments, marketable securities, vacant land are examples of non-operating assets.

-7) Financial Types of Assets
+7. Financial Assets

-Importance of classifying different Types of Assets
+Importance of classifying different Types of Assets for accounting

 - For the proper flow of money, to understand the cash flow and expenses generated, it is very crucial that assets are classified since the classification gives a better understanding of which head incurs more expenses and generates more profits.